In this article, you learn what is Electron beam welding? its working principle, equipment, applications, advantages

 Electron Beam Welding

-Electron beam welding is a welding process that uses the heat produced by a beam of high energy electrons.
-Electrons hit the workpiece and their kinetic energy is transformed to the thermal energy heating the metal so that the sides of the workpiece can be joined and a weld can be formed after freezing.
+EBM or Electron beam welding is a welding process that uses the heat produced by a beam of high-energy electrons.
+Electrons hit the workpiece and their kinetic energy is transformed to thermal energy heating the metal so that the sides of the workpiece can be joined and a weld can be formed after freezing.

 This welding was invented in 1958 by the German physicist Karl-Heinz.
 In this welding process, a high stream of electrons strikes the welding plates, where their kinetic energy is converted into heat energy.

 This heat energy is enough to melt the workpieces and join them into one piece.
 This entire process takes place in a vacuum.
 Otherwise, electrons collide with air particles and lose their energy.

 If you want to buy the electron beam welding machine cost around $1,000,000 of EBW-112x102x66 available in Sciaky.
 The machine has a 30KW W2000 computer-controlled hard vacuum beam welder, with a low voltage (60KV) gun.

 Following are the equipment of EBM: